openSUSE/hpc/Documentation/HPC-Packaging-Standard.md

 the same system and are available to each individual user according to his preferences, environment modules are used.

-At SUSE we will use Lmod, an environment framework written in Lua.
+At SUSE we use Lmod, an environment framework written in Lua.

 ## Implementation

 ### Installation Paths

-For different versions and falvors of the same library to be available concurrently, each library - but also supporting files, like headers, plugins etc. need to reside in their own directory structure.
+For different versions and flavors of the same library to be available concurrently, each library - but also supporting files, like headers, plugins etc. - need to reside in their own directory structure.
 - this directory structure starts under `/usr/lib/hpc/`.
-- the next element shall be the compiler family name, optionally followed by the compiler 'dependency' version (usually the major version): the version number is added only if the version is different from the base compiler for the product (*NOTE:* this may have to be changed to ease migration):
+- the next element shall be the compiler family name, optionally followed by the compiler 'dependency' version (usually the major version): the version number is added only if the version is different from the base compiler for the product (*NOTE:* this may need to be changed to ease migration):
   `<compiler_family>[<compiler_dependency_version>]/`.
 - if the package was built with MPI support, this will be followed by